twitchtv/circuitgen/README.md

 It's important to provide a `IsBadRequest` to [not count user errors](https://github.com/cep21/circuit#not-counting-user-error-as-a-fault) against the circuit.
 A bad request is not counted as a success or failure in the circuit, so it does not affect opening or closing the circuit.
 For example, a spike in HTTP 4xx errors (ex.
 Validation errors) should not open the circuit.

-An optional `ShouldSkipError` can be provided so that the call is counted as successful.
+An optional `ShouldSkipError` can be provided so that the call is counted as successful even if there is a non-nil error.
 For example, DynamoDB responses that return ConditionalCheckedFailException (CCFE) should be counted as successful requests.
 In the scenario where CCFE is counted as a bad request, if the client is getting CCFE a majority of the time, and the circuit opens (ex. spike of timeouts), then the circuit will prolong closing the circuit until the circuit happens to make a request that doesn't return CCFE.

 ## Method Wrapping Requirements